suchipi/quinci/README.md

 QuinCI runs "jobs" when certain "events" occur.
 A job is an executable file that lives in your repo in the `quinci` folder.
 An event is something that can happen on GitHub, like a commit being added to master, or a Pull Request being opened.

 You can view all the jobs QuinCI is running or has run recently by opening the port QuinCI is running on in your browser.
+You can also cancel jobs from this page.

 Here's a list of the events QuinCI reacts to, and what job it will run for each event: